apt2tell/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: styling
+# Bookstore App
-In this project, I styled the App using Zeplin as a collaboration tool.
+In this project, I built a React-Redux API based Bookstore.
+This allows users to add and delete books frogm the API.
+I styled the App using Zeplin as a collaboration tool.